nourallah171727/observability-as-code/README.md

 Through OOP, developers can easily reuse and extend existing dashboards — more powerfully than with Jsonnet.
 Integrates smoothly with unit testing and build pipelines.
 ## Setup Overview
+requirements: Docker, JDK 17+, and k6 v1.3.0
 ⚠️ Some keywords change from one shell to another; I will try to point them out.
 All commands shown here are zsh/bash-based.
-⚠️ Download Docker, JDK 17+, and k6 v1.3.0 if not already downloaded.

-Please use the forked GitHub repo as the running environment: https://github.com/nourallah171727/demo-prometheus-and-grafana-alerts
+- Please use the forked GitHub repo as the running environment: https://github.com/nourallah171727/demo-prometheus-and-grafana-alerts
-⚠️ The running environment repo (the forked one) and the one containing the Java code (this one) are two different repositories!
+The running environment repo (the forked one) and the one containing the Java code (this one) are two different repositories!
 You will be using both simultaneously.
 - Run the Docker containers using:
 ```docker compose up```
 (Execute this command inside the forked repo.)